 Texas Tech sells out two sessions as hundreds of campers attended various camps

-Jojit Coronel enters his third season on the Texas Tech bench and his first with the title of associate head coach after earning the promotion on March 27, 2013.
+Jojit Coronel enters his fifth season on the Texas Tech bench and his second with the title of associate head coach after earning the promotion on March 27, 2013.

 Coronel's impact has been felt on the court since arriving at Tech as part of Don Flora's inaugural staff in 2012.
-After inheriting a program that totaled just four victories in 2010, the Red Raiders have recorded 29 wins during Coronel's tenure, one shy of the school's amount from the previous five seasons.
+After inheriting a program that totaled just four victories in 2010, the Red Raiders have recorded 53 victories during Coronel's tenure, two more wins than the school earned from the previous seven seasons prior to his arrival.

 The Red Raiders finished 15-17 overall in his first season, marking the program's most wins since 2001.
 Tech also boasted the third-largest win differential (+11) in the country from the 2010 to 2011 seasons as well.

-Coronel, who is responsible for Tech's defensive adjustments during matches, helped tutor sophomore Rachel Brummitt into one of the top liberos nationally in 2012 as she recorded 510 digs on the year en route to shattering the school's single-season record midway through Big 12 play.
+Coronel, who is responsible for Tech's defensive adjustments during matches, helped tutor sophomore Rachel Brummitt into one of the top liberos nationally, as she broke Tech's all-time career digs mark in just three seasons.

 Coronel joined Flora at Tech after 11 seasons as the head coach at George Washington where he totaled a 176-153 record during his tenure, highlighted by six trips to the Atlantic-10 Championship and three 20-plus win seasons.

 Coronel was elevated to GW's head coach in August 2000 and immediately found success in only his first season.
 The Colonials finished 25-6, winning the Atlantic-10 Championship to advance to the NCAA Championship, earning Coronel the A-10 Coach of the Year award as well as a selection as one of the regional coaches of the year by the AVCA.
 He had previously served a season as an assistant coach before earning the promotion.